dispersionlab/gitshow12/reflections.md

 Around 01:00 it starts to increase the volume and density of the piece, to then go back to the previous state.

 From 1:10 to 1:30, it slowly increase the rythimic pattern and the frequency amplitude until it  peaks at around 1:35, where the sound becomes more aggressive and fast.
 It keeps like that for about 15 seconds.
-In my opinion, it needs to be taken more to an extreme that chaotic sound.
-It is as if the performer wnats to take it further but stays safe.

 At 1:50, I can ear a new layer of sound, a higher pitch tone, created by controlling the VCF.
 Those 2 layers of sound play together until 2:05.